stratum-mining/stratum/examples/interop-cpp/README.md

 # C++ interop

-This carate provide an example of how to use the Sv2 Decoder and Encoder from C++.
-The example can be run via `./run.sh`.
+This crate provide an example of how to use the rust Sv2 `Decoder` and `Encoder` from C++.

+To run the example: `./run.sh`.

 The example is composed by a rust "downstream node" that keep sending a [`common_messages_sv2::SetupConnection`] message to a C++ "upstream node" that receive the message and keep answering with a [`common_messages_sv2::SetupConnectionError`].

-The C++ side use the `sv2-ffi` crate in order to decode and encode the Sv2 messages.
+The rust codec is exported as a C static library by the crate [sv2-ffi](../../protocols/v2/sv2-ffi).

-This crate also provide an example of how to build the `sv2-ffi` as a static library using guix.
+This crate also provide an [example](./template-provider/example-of-guix-build) of how to build the `sv2-ffi` as a static library using guix.

 ## Intro

 ### Header file

-The [header file](./sv2.h) is automatically generated with `cbindgen` Rust enums definition are transformed by `cbingen` in:
+The [header file](../../../protocols/v2/sv2-ffi/sv2.h) is generated with `cbindgen`.

+Rust enums definition are transformed by `cbingen` in:
 ```c
 struct [rust_enum_name] {